PygameIAV2021/maze/README.md

 Mazewalker
 ====

-## Das Spiel
+## The Game

-Das Spielprinzip ist relativ simpel gehalten.
-Man muss seine Figur zum Ziel (die kleine silber/goldene Falltür) steuern und muss dabei den in dem Labyrinth herumirrenden Skeletten ausweichen.
-Es ist möglich das Spiel jederzeit zu pausieren oder sich die bereits besuchten Felder anzeigen zu lassen.
-Der Spieler beginnt immer links oben (Quadrant II.) und das Ziel befindet sich in der rechten unteren Ecke (Quadrant IV.).
-Die Gegener beginnen auf zufälligen Feldern in allen Quadranten (I., III., IV.) außer dem linken oberen Quadranten (II.), in dem der Spieler beginnt.
+The game follows a simple principle.
+The goal is to move your Character to  the exit (the small silver/golder Trapdoor) while evading the patrolling Skeletons.
+It is possible to pause the game at any time or to show the visited tiles.
+The player always begins in the upper left corner (quadrant  II.) and the exit will be created in the lower right (quadrant IV.).
+All enemies will spawn on random tiles in every quadrant except the upper left quadrant, where the player spawns.

-## Steuerung
+## Controls

-Die Bewegung der Spielfigur erfolgt mit den Tasten W, A, S, D.
+The Movement is controlled with W, A, S, D.
-Das Spiel kann mit der Taste ESC verlassen und mit der Taste P pausiert werden.
+The game can be paused with P and can be closed by pressing ESCAPE.
-Das Anlegen der Markierungen kann mit der Taste T an- und ausgeschaltet werden, dass Anzeiger dieser mit der Taste M.
+The creation of tilemarkers can be toggled with T and can be hidden by pressing M.
-Mit der Taste R lässt sich die Verschiebung auf den Spieler zentrieren und mit der Taste Z lässt sich die automatische Scroll-Funktion (de-)aktivieren.
+When R is pressed, the view will be centered on the player and by pressing Z the automatic scrolling can be deactivated.
-Durch das Drücken der linken Maustaste kann man den dargestellten Bereich der Karte verschieben, wenn das automatische Scrollen deaktivert wurde.
+When the automatic scrolling is deactivated the map can be moved with your mouse while pressing the left mouse button.

-## Texturen
+## Textures

-Die Texte im Menü und im Pausenbildschirm wurden mithilfe der Site [Textcraft.net](https://textcraft.net/) erstellt.
+All visible texts were created on [Textcraft.net](https://textcraft.net/).
-Texturen für die Karte basieren auf angepassten Inhalten aus dem Spiel [Minecraft](https://www.minecraft.net).
+All background textures for the map are customized and based loosely on the game [Minecraft](https://www.minecraft.net).
-Die verwendeten Modelle für Spieler und Gegner wurden erstellt von Johannes Sjölund (Wulax) und auf der Seite [Open Game Art](https://opengameart.org/content/lpc-medieval-fantasy-character-sprites) veröffentlicht.
+All character models were designed by Johannes Sjölund (Wulax) and published on [Open Game Art](https://opengameart.org/content/lpc-medieval-fantasy-character-sprites).

-## Warum ein Labyrinth?
+## Why did I choose to do that project?

-Ich habe mich entschieden ein dynamisch generiertes Labyrinth zu programmieren, da ich mich mit den dahinter stehenden Algorithmen auseinanderstzen wollte.
-Der hier verwendete [Wilson-Algorithmus](https://weblog.jamisbuck.org/2011/1/20/maze-generation-wilson-s-algorithm) ist ein so genannter [Loop-Erased Random Walk](https://en.wikipedia.org/wiki/Loop-erased_random_walk).
-Das so erzeugte Labyrinth wird dann an die Bedürfnisse des Spiels angepasst und darin dann zufällig die Startpunkte für den Spieler und für die Gegner gewählt.
-Auch das Ziel ist ein zufällig gewähltes Feld.
+I decided to do a randonly generated labyrinth in order to learn the underlying algorithms.
+The algorithm used here is a [loop-erased random walk](https://en.wikipedia.org/wiki/Loop-erased_random_walk), more precise [wilsons algorithm](https://weblog.jamisbuck.org/2011/1/20/).
+The created labyrinth get adjusted to the needs of the game.
+All important POI like player and enemy spawn are randomly choosen.

-## Verwendete Bilbiotheken
+## Used libraries

-Die folgenden Bibliotheken wurden verwendet:
+The following libraries are used in the project:

-* pygame (Python-Programmbibliothek zur Spieleprogrammierung)
+* pygame
-   * Genutzt als Basis für das gesamte Projekt
+   * the complete project is based on this library
-* math (Built-In Modul für mathematische Operationen)
+* math
-   * Genutzt für das Runden von Zahlen
+   * used for rounding numbers
-* random (Modul für die pseudo-zufällige Genration von Zahlen)
+* random
-  * Generierung von Zahlen
+  * shuffling lists
-  * Durchmischen von Listen
+  * generating random numbers
-* os (Modul für Operationen des Betriebssystem)
+* os
-  * Anpassen von Pfaden zu den Bildern
+  * adjusting path to folders
-* enum (Modul für Aufzählungen)
+* enum
-  * Aufzählungen für diverse Inhalte, z.B.
-Belegung des primären Arrays des Labyrinths
+  * enumerations for several values

-## Konfiguration
+## Configuration

-Die Konfiguration erfolgt über die [const.py](./const.py).
+The values for configuring can be found in [const.py](./const.py).
-Dort befinden sich am Anfang einer Datei Konstanten, die die folgenden Parameter einstellen können:
+The constants in the first lines of the file can be adjusted to change the following values:

-- TILE_SIZE: Größe eines Feldes in Pixeln
+- TILE_SIZE: Size of a tile in pixel
-- ENEMY_SIZE = Größe eines Gegners in Pixeln (<= TILE_SIZE>)
+- ENEMY_SIZE = Size of an enemy in pixel (<= TILE_SIZE>)
-- PLAYER_SIZE = Größe des Spielers in Pixeln (<= TILE_SIZE>)
+- PLAYER_SIZE = Size of the player in pixel (<= TILE_SIZE>)
-- PLAYER_SPEED = Geschwindigkeit des Spielers in Feldern pro Sekunde
+- PLAYER_SPEED = Movement speed of the player in tiles per seconds
-- ENEMY_SPEED = Basisgeschwindigkeit der Gegner in Feldern pro Sekunde
+- ENEMY_SPEED = Movement speed of the enemies in tiles per seconds
-- ENEMY_RAND_SPEED = Zufällige Zusatzgeschwindigkeit der Gegner in Feldern pro Sekunde
+- ENEMY_RAND_SPEED = Added randomized movement speed of the enemies in tiles per seconds
-- ENEMY_COUNT = Maximale Anzahl der Gegner
+- ENEMY_COUNT = Maximum count of enemies
-- WINDOW_SIZE = Größe des Fensters (Breite, Höhe)
+- WINDOW_SIZE = Size of the window (Width, Height)
-- MAZE_SIZE = Größe des Labyrinths in Felder (Finale Größe ist 2*MAZE_SIZE+1 !!!)
+- MAZE_SIZE = Size of the maze in tiles (final size is 2*MAZE_SIZE+1 !!!)

-## Interner Aufbau
+## Internal structure

-Das Projekt ist objektorientiert aufgebaut.
+The project is object oriented.
-Die folgenden Klassen existieren:
+The following classed are used in the project:

 * Main
-   * Stellt das Hauptmenü dar
+   * shows the main menu
-   * Startet ein einzelnes Spiel bei jedem Aufruf
+   * start the game after player input
 * Game
-   * Erstellt den Spieler
+   * creates the player
-   * Lässt das Labyrinth von dem Generator erzeugen
+   * create the map class for generating and managing the map
-   * Verwaltet den gesamten Spielablauf
+   * react to inputs
-   * Bewegt die Gegner
+   * move enemies
-   * Reagiert auf Eingaben
+   * control the flow of the game
 * Player
-   * Zeichnen des Spielers
+   * draw the player
 * Models
-   * Laden aller Sprite-Sheets für die Gegner
+   * load all sprites for the enemies
 * Enemy
-   * Zeichnen der Gegner
+   * draw all enemies
 * Map
-   * Erzeugen und Aufruf des Generators zur Labyrintherstellung
+   * create the map generator
-   * Zeichnen des Labyrinths
+   * draw the maze
 * Generator
-   * Erzeugen des Labyrinths
+   * create the maze
-   * Auswählen des Startpunktes des Spielers
+   * choose the player spawn
-   * Auswählen des Zielpunktes
+   * choose the target tile
-   * Festlegend der Startpunkte der Gegner
+   * choose the enemy spawns

-Die folgenden Klassen die von enum.IntEnum erben existieren:
+The following classes inheriting from enum.Intenum:

 * game_state
-   * Enthält die Werte, die die Schleifenvariablen in der Main und Game annehmen können
+   * Contains all possible values for the main game loops
 * direction
-   * Die vier Richtungen (Oben, Links, Unten, Rechts) in der Reihenfolge wie sie in den Spritesheets vorhanden sind
+   * Contains all possible directions
 * field_v
-   * Werte die während der Generierung des Labyrinthes im Array abgelegt werden
+   * Values used while generating the maze
 * draw_v
-   * Werte die am Ende der Generierung im Array liegen und das Aussehen der einzelnen Felder bestimmen
+   * Values describing the final look of the maze at the end of the generation process
 * base_id
-   * Werte der 3 möglichen Feld-Typen (Weg, Wand, Ausgang)
+   * Values of the three tile types (Road, Wall, Exit)
 * return_v
-   * Werte die während der Generation des Labyrinths als Ergebnis einer Feldprüfung zurückgegeben werden
+   * Values used while generating the maze